 Advocacy and research

 ALS remains a rare and often unknown disease.
-ALS in the Heartland strives to increase community awareness of this disease as well as promote research efforts both in our local area and those that are occurring on a national basis.
-Additionally, ALS in the Heartland is involved in legislative advances in Nebraska, Iowa, and the entire United States that would benefit individuals and families impacted by ALS.
+Although not doing the work ourselves, ALS in the Heartland strives to increase community awareness of this disease and promotes research efforts both in our local area and those that are occurring on a national basis.
+Additionally, ALS in the Heartland follows legislative advances in Nebraska, Iowa, and the entire United States that would benefit individuals and families impacted by ALS.